simrat39/floatline.nvim/README.md

 # Benchmark for some statusline
    Many lua statuslines say they are fast.
 Is it true?

    It benchmark a redraw time.
-Every time you type a key or run vim.cmd the statusline need to draw again 5 or 6 time.
+   Every time you type a key or run vim.cmd the statusline need to draw again a few time.
+   On insert mode with lsp server it redraw statusline a lot more than 20 time with 1 keystroke.

    Benchmark result is updated by github CI bot.
 It run 10.000 time

+##Result

 ``` log
 Update by bot: